Deep9110/LambdaTest-Certifications/README.md

 # LambtaTestAnswere
-Here in this script I used Java Framework .
+Here in this script, I used Java Framework.
-Use Lambda Test platform to run Selenium Automation Script to run on Selenium Grid .
+Use Lambda Test platform to run Selenium Automation Script to run on Selenium Grid.
-Use cross browser functinality .
+Use cross-browser functionality.
 Test Scenario 1:

-Test Scenario one - Passed
+Test Scenario One - Passed
 1. Open LambdaTest’s Selenium Playground from https://www.lambdatest.com/selenium-playground
 2. Click “Simple Form Demo” under Input Forms.